 An edgy, Western-media inspired “all villains” story that is as fun and violent as it is vapid.

 The beginning of Autumn (in the UK) is one of my favourite times of year.
 There’s just something about the colour of the sunlight, especially in the mornings, like a momentary pause in time, that puts my mind at ease and invites introspective feelings (not to mention, the snoring cat curled up beside me).
-So, naturally, over a late lunch on this rainy October Sunday afternoon, my mind inevitably drifts to anime, and therefore this anime blog.
-It has been my muse for so long, after all.
+So,… Continue reading An Autumn Update

 Like Parasyte and Devilman before it (and I suppose you could even lump Naruto in here too), Jujutsu Kaisen is the story of a boy losing control of his own body.